ki-ki13/authentication-and-authorisation-with-expressjs/README.md

 node app.js
 ```
 ### Frontend
-To serve the frontend, use liveserver features in VSCode
+To serve the frontend, open the web-front-end/pages and use liveserver features in VSCode